-Data was compiled via the GOBankingRates interest rate database and verified against the individual institutions’ websites between Oct.
-11 and Oct.
-26, 2016.
+Data was compiled via the GOBankingRates interest rate database and verified against the individual institutions’ websites on April 23, 2018.
 Rates, terms and conditions are subject to change at the discretion of the individual financial institutions.

 GOBankingRates is a personal finance and consumer interest rate website owned by ConsumerTrack, Inc., an online marketing company serving top-tier banks, credit unions, and other financial services organizations.
 Some banks mentioned in the Best Banks of 2017 survey are clients of ConsumerTrack, Inc., which serves more than 100 national, local and online financial institutions.
 Rankings are completely objective, and no institution, client or otherwise, paid for inclusion or specific placement.